Feiyue

 The shoes were first produced in Shanghai during the 1920s.
 Since 2006 there have been two separate companies creating Feiyue shoes: Da Fu Rubber and its subsidiary manufacturer, Double Coin Holdings, and a French company operating separately from the original Chinese company.

-A number of performers wore Feiyue China shoes during the opening of the 2008 Beijing Olympic Games, showing that they are still in common use in China.
-People who did parkour liked the original, authentic version because it was light and had thin soles.
-Actor Orlando Bloom was spotted wearing the American version of Feiyue shoes, leading to a resurgence in interest in the brand.
+A number of performers wore Feiyue China shoes during the opening ceremony of the 2008 Summer Olympics in Beijing.
+Actor Orlando Bloom was spotted wearing the French version of Feiyue shoes.

-The Chinese factory has 3,000 employees producing 36,000 pairs a day, with an average of 5,000,000 pairs a ysold ear solChina.
+The Chinese factory has 3,000 employees producing 36,000 pairs a day, with an average of 5,000,000 pairs sold in China yearly.

-In 2006, Patrice Bastian, a Frenchman, ordered 3,000 pairs of the sneakers and began selling them abroad.
-Bastian claimed he bought the rights to sell the shoes outside China, while Shuang Qian Group, which holds Feiyue's rights in China denies the same.
-The Chinese company filed a case in a French court against Bastian's company but lost the lawsuit.

 History

-Feiyue's roots can be traced to the 1920s, when cloth shoes were manufactured in Shanghai.
-In 1958, DaFu Rubber Company (大孚橡胶厂) designed and produced a kind of civil Jiefang shoe (解放鞋) known as "Feiyue", a modification of the cloth shoes used by the Shaolin monks.
-They gained popularity during the 30s for their robustness, flexibility, and comfort which were considered essential requirements for martial arts and various forms of athletics.
-The shoes are a staple for almost all wushu practitioners and athletes in China ,with the shoes even being used by numerous shaolin monks and Kung Fu masters.
+Feiyue's roots can be traced to the 1920s when cloth shoes were manufactured in Shanghai.
+In 1958, DaFu Rubber Company designed and produced a kind of civil shoe known as "Feiyue," a modification of the cloth shoes used by the Shaolin monks.
+They gained popularity during the 1930s for their robustness, flexibility, and comfort, which were considered essential requirements for martial arts and various forms of athletics.
+The shoes are a staple for almost all wushu practitioners and athletes in China, with the shoes being used by Shaolin monks and Kung Fu masters.